-- 2. the IMM part of the EGMA for A-CVA extensions and changes that coincide with IMM extensions and changes; - the RTS on IMA for A-CVA extensions and changes that coincide with IMA extensions and changes.
+the IMM part of the EGMA for A-CVA extensions and changes that coincide with IMM extensions and changes;

+- 2. the RTS on IMA for A-CVA extensions and changes that coincide with IMA extensions and changes; - 3. building block 3(b) above in Chapter 2.1 for all A-CVA extensions and changes.

-Category 2 and category 3 cover all possible A-CVA extensions, because all extensions to the A-CVA coincide with extensions to either the IMM or the internal models approach (IMA).
+Category 1 and category 2 cover all possible A-CVA extensions, because all extensions to the A-CVA coincide with extensions to either the IMM or the internal models approach (IMA).
 Therefore, the EGMA does not define materiality assessment criteria for A-CVA extensions.
-However, category 2 and category 3 do not cover all A-CVA changes, as not all changes to the A-CVA coincide with changes to the IMM or the IMA.
+However, category 1 and category 2 do not cover all A-CVA changes, as not all changes to the A-CVA coincide with changes to the IMM and the IMA.
 The A-CVA changes that are not covered by the RTS on IMA and the IMM part of the EGMA are called A-CVA-specific changes.
 A-CVA-specific changes are possible in relation to the following:

-- the A-CVA stress period selection methodology; - the selection of market-implied loss given default (LGD); - changes to the (proxy) spread methodology.
+- the A-CVA stress period selection;

+- the selection of market-implied loss given default (LGD);

+- changes to the (proxy) spread methodology.

-The A-CVA part of the EGMA defines materiality assessment criteria for A-CVA-specific changes.
+The A-CVA part of the EGMA defines materiality assessment criteria for A-CVAspecific changes.